SymfonyCasts/messenger/sfcasts/test-in-memory.md

 # Testing with the "in-memory" Transport

-A few minutes ago, in the `dev` environment only, we override all our transports so that all messages were handled synchronously.
-We commented it out for now, but this is *also* something that you could choose to do in your test environment: so that when you run the tests, the messages are handled *within* the test.
+A few minutes ago, in the `dev` environment only, we overrode all our transports so that all messages were handled synchronously.
+We commented it out for now, but this is *also* something that you could choose to do in your `test` environment, so that when you run the tests, the messages are handled *within* the test.

 This may or may not be what you want.
 On one hand, it means your functional test is testing more.
-On the other hand, a functional test should probably test that the endpoint works and the message is sent to the transport, but then testing the handler itself should be done in a test specifically for that handler.
+On the other hand, a functional test should probably test that the endpoint works and the message is sent to the transport, but testing the handler itself should be done in a test specifically for that class.

 That's what we're going to do now: figure out a way to *not* run the handlers synchronously but *test* that the message *was* sent to the transport.
 Sure, if